Aceik/sugcon2019AnZ/README.md

 ## Run the Demo ##

+* Go to Https://[web host]/demopage.html
-* Run "SUGCON2019Cortex.DemoConsole", choose "0" to create new contact with purchased product id saved in the custom outcome.
+* Use "Create Contact" button to create dummy contact with purchased product id in the custom purchase outcome.
-* Use PostMan to register Cortex tasks.
-POST: http://[YOUR HOST]/api/contactapi/RegisterTasks it returns task ID for each task(Projection, Merge, Predict, Storage).
+* Use "Register Task" button to register Cortex tasks(Projection, Merge, Predict, Storage).
-* Use PostMan to retrieve recommendations.
-GET: http://[YOUR HOST]/api/contactapi/Recommendtions it returns all the contacts with custom purchase outcome and shows the recommended products according to his purchased product.
+* Use contact ID with "Show Recommendation" button to retrieve recommendations for one specific contact.
+* Use "Show All Recommendations" sections to display all the recently created contact's product recommendations.

 ## Tips ##